mykcryptodev/multisig-alerts/SETUP.md

 2. A Telegram bot and group/channel
 3. A Vercel account for deployment
 4. Node.js 18+ for local development

+## Important Note: Storage Migration

+**As of June 2025, this project has migrated from Vercel KV to Vercel Edge Config Store** due to Vercel KV being deprecated.
+The new implementation provides the same functionality with improved performance and reliability.

 ## Setup Instructions